scalacenter/course-management-tools/docs/reference-studentify.md

 After a successful completion of this command, the _studentified_ repo will be in a subfolder of `/Users/ericloots/tmp/stu` named `lunatech-scala-2-to-scala3-course`.

-The process of _studentifying_ a master repository can be customised in a number of ways either by passing some options when invoking _studentify_ or via configuration.
+The process of _studentifying_ a main repository can be customised in a number of ways either by passing some options when invoking _studentify_ or via configuration.